-Notes: 1.
-Values are guaranteed by characterization and not 100% tested in production.

-2. A tuning data pattern (TDP) capability provides applications with data patterns for adjusting the data latching point at the host end when the clock frequency is set higher than 133 MHz in STR mode and higher than 66

-MHz in double transfer rate (DTR) mode.
+- Notes: 1.
+Values are guaranteed by characterization and not 100% tested in production. - 2.
+A tuning data pattern (TDP) capability provides applications with data patterns for adjusting the data latching point at the host end when the clock frequency is set higher than 133 MHz in STR mode and higher than 66 MHz in DTR mode.
 For additional details, refer to TN-25-07: Tuning Data Pattern for MT25Q and MT25T Devices.